 It’s a very exciting time to be working in private nutrition coaching – for RDs and for clients!

 I’m really honoured to be part of this profession.
 Nutrition is one of the youngest sciences but has grown so quickly, probably because of the strong links between overall health and diet.
 Many innovative women (and men) helped to build up this profession over the years, despite the hurdles.
 So today, on Dietitians’ Day, I’d like to thank all of my dietitian teachers and mentors over the years who have helped me grown both as a person and a healthcare professional by sharing their views, experiences and encouragements.

 When I’m not working with clients

 … I’m planning so my next nutrition ideas can come to life!
-I’m also writing blog articles, sharing tips and tricks on Facebook and Instagram and answering your questions in my Facebook group, Nourish your Weight Community.
+I’m also writing blog articles, sharing tips and tricks on Facebook and Instagram and answering your questions in my Facebook group, Nourish your Weight, Nourish your Health Community.

 After hours I’m hanging out with my boys (playing Lego or convincing the little one to take a nap which is a full-time job) and finding ways to cook using the fewest dishes possible.
 And those times I have a free moment?
 Coffee/wine (depending on the time of day), Netflix, crafting, reading and music!

 Although I am a person first and a dietitian second, there are reasons I’ve found my calling in this career.
 I get to use food to bridge the old ways and the new times.
 I get to be a teacher, a helper, a scientist, a coach, a trusted source of information, a listener, a guide, a writer, a cook.
 Best of all, I get to work with real people who have real struggles … and I have the honour of being invited to walk alongside them on their journey.

 Thanks for letting me share my story with you.
 I look so forward to hearing yours!